ClojureBridge/curriculum/outline/setup_osx.md

 ![Testing Light Table - running in the instarepl](img/os_x/testing-step4.png)

 If that worked, great!
-Close Light Table. `sample.app=> Bye for now!`
+Close Light Table.

 We only have one more thing to test, Heroku.